Pierre Gimonnet & Fils

-Pierre Gimonnet & Fils is a Grower Champagne producer and an original member of the Club Trésors de Champagne.
+Pierre Gimonnet & Fils is a producer of grower champagne and an original member of the Club Trésors de Champagne.

-The domaine has 28 hectares based in the Côte des Blancs with Premier cru sites in Cuis and Mareuil-sur Aÿ, and Grand crus in Cramant, Chouilly, Oger, Vertus, and Aÿ; the fields are planted to 98% chardonnay and 2% pinot noir.
+The domaine has 28 hectares based in the Côte des Blancs with premiers crus sites in Cuis and Mareuil-sur Aÿ, and grands crus in Cramant, Chouilly, Oger, Vertus, and Aÿ; the fields are planted to 98% chardonnay and 2% pinot noir.
 The house produces 20,000 cases annually.
-The house is noted for old vines, with 70% over 30 years old, and even century-old vines in the Grand Cru lieux-dits of Le Fond du Bateau (planted in 1911) and Buisson (planted in 1913).
-Three generations of the family have produced Champagne; today, the estate is managed by Didier and Olivier Gimonnet.
+The house is noted for old vines, with 70% over 30 years old, and even century-old vines in the grands crus lieux-dits of Le Fond du Bateau (planted in 1911) and Buisson (planted in 1913).
+Three generations of the family have produced champagne; today, the estate is managed by Didier and Olivier Gimonnet.